dopehunter2/vocab-learner/memory-bank/activeContext.md

 - **UI Polish & UX Enhancements:** Continue minor adjustments for clarity and ease of use across all screens.
 - **Error Handling:** Improve robustness of error handling for AI calls, database operations, and TTS, providing clear user feedback.

+## 4. Future Feature Planning
+- **Notifications:** Plan to implement a notification system using `expo-notifications`.
+The core logic will be to schedule a single notification for the next due card, recalculating and rescheduling after each review session to ensure accuracy and avoid spam.
+- **Database Migrations:** A strategy for handling app updates will be implemented.
+This involves versioning the local SQLite database and creating migration scripts to safely update the database schema between app versions, preserving user data.

 ## 4. Known Issues
 *(No critical bugs are currently known.
 The focus is now on testing and refinement.)*